 - Too Much Fiber: Overeating dates can lead to diarrhea, cramping, and other unpleasant experiences related to your digestive tract.
 Drink a lot of water, and balance your diet with other foods to keep yourself in the clear.

 5 Healthy & Delicious Date Recipes

 Cooking is one of my passions, but trust me when I say it wasn’t my top activity to do when I was I pregnant.

-However, since few people want to snack on raw dates — though the dried ones are pretty good — here are a few easy recipes so you can try this superfood for yourself.
+However, since few people want to snack on raw dates — the dried ones are pretty good — here are a few easy recipes so you can try this superfood for yourself.

 A fun, tasty, autumn snack!
 These nutritional bars are exciting to make and even better to eat.

-This one makes an amazing topper for yogurt, or as a cereal when paired with dairy or plant-based milk!
+This one makes an amazing topper for yogurt, or as cereal when paired with dairy or plant-based milk!
 It’s a superfood packed granola that can be enjoyed by the whole family, and is one of the easiest snacks to munch on during any activity.

 When I was pregnant, soup was my favorite food, especially during chilly winter nights.
 It was a delicious and satisfying way to get a serving of vegetables too!
 This soup combines spice and comfort for the ultimate winter warm-up.

 There are tons of recipes for stuffed dates out there, but my personal favorite for a decadent vegan option combines blueberries and vanilla.
 You’ll love this super sweet treat!

 Since dates are naturally sugary, they make for a wonderful dessert.
 Why not up their health benefits by making tasty treats that don’t have more sugar than you need?
 These gluten-free, vegan, cookies are a great choice for anyone looking for a sweet bite that’s also healthy!